 Data can be linearly arranged in different ways

-- Stack: you can add and remove data at one end only.
-In this case, you always remove the data that you recently added.
-This is call Last In First Out approach (LIFO).
+- Stack: Stack follows a Last-In -First-Out approach (LIFO).
+LIFO means that when you retrieve or remove data, you always remove the data that you recently added.
+You can add and remove data at one end only.
 Stack is like a box in which you keep putting books one over the other.
 You can only pick up books one by one from the top.
 You cannot reach the bottom of the stack directly without removing the top items one by one

 - Queue: you can add data at the end and remove data at the other end.
 In this case, you service the data you added first.
 In a queue,you always serve the customer who came first and stood in the queue.